Storm Jorge: Ireland lashed with severe winds and heavy rain

 A swimmer at Blackrock in Galway braves the elements as Storm Jorge hits Ireland.
 Photograph: Damien Storan

-A number of people in Donegal, Mayo, Galway, Limerick and Cork have been left without power this morning after Storm Jorge lashed the country with wind and rain on Saturday.
+Hundreds of properties in Donegal, Mayo, Galway, Limerick and Cork have been left without power this morning after Storm Jorge lashed the country with wind and rain on Saturday.

 Power is expected to be restored to just over 300 customers this morning or early afternoon, according to ESB’s PowerCheck.